 Colleges must have clearly defined and documented processes as part of their respective policy guidelines for budgeting.
-The college's Perkins Budget has seven primary categories.
+The college's Perkins Budget has eleven primary categories.
 Colleges must align funds for each category with Perkins core indicators.
 Colleges must establish accounts consistent with these categories so that Perkins funds can be properly identified and required reports submitted.
-Expenses should be accounted for by category according to federal program guidelines and the guidelines of the individual institution.
+Expenses should be accounted for by category according to federal program guidelines and the NCCCS Chart of Accounts.
 Copies of all budget forms are available within the Perkins Online Data System.
 Budgeted items must comply with EDGAR.